 Searches journals in the areas of communication, media, and journalism, and is best used for research in media content and scholarship related to the analysis of journalism and mass media.
 Direct Opt Out Link

 Content covers the subjects of criminal justice, criminal law and procedure, corrections and prisons, police and policing, criminal investigation, forensic sciences and investigation, history of crime, substance abuse and addiction, probation and parole, and criminology.
 Direct Opt Out Link

 A database of US and international criminal justice journals, supporting research on crime, its causes and impacts, legal and social implications, litigation, and crime trends.
 It includes correctional and law enforcement trade publications, crime reports, and crime blogs.

 A digital library of academic journals, books, and primary sources.
 It offers an interdisciplinary journal archive across the humanities, social sciences, and sciences.
 The archive offers an interlinked aggregation of scholarly works as well as long-term preservation.

 This is an index containing thousands of records relating specifically to the relationship between races, including bibliographic records covering ethnic studies, discrimination, immigration studies, and other areas of key relevance to the discipline.

-Offers four major library collections: the Law Journal Library, the Federal Register Library, the Treaties and Agreements Library, and the U.S. Supreme Court Library.
+Offers four major library collections: Law Journal Library, Federal Register Library, Treaties and Agreements Library, and the U.S. Supreme Court Library.
 Note: Access is provided by the Georgia State University College of Law Library.

 Full text of U.S. and international news sources.
 Includes coverage of several major U.S. and international newspapers such as The Atlanta Journal Constitution, The New York Times, and the Times of London.